 Samsung Displays is thought to have invested $11.7 billion in QD technologies since 2019.
 As it plans to end LCD production by 2022, it will certainly be looking for a considerable return on its new venture.
 Theoretically, as QD-OLEDs are simpler in design and use fewer materials, manufacturing costs could eventually drop to below that of OLEDs, potentially making them cheaper to buy in the long run.

-The S95B looks lovely in pictures, with a very thin panel section and with a fairly minimalist electronics enclosure that takes the overall depth measurement (without the stand) to just 1.6 inches (4cm).
+The S95B looks lovely, with a very thin panel section and with a fairly minimalist electronics enclosure that takes the overall depth measurement (without the stand) to just 1.6 inches (4cm).

 Unlike most of Samsung's 4K QLED TVs, the S95B QD-OLED sports four HDMI 2.1 sockets that support 4K/120Hz signals from next-gen consoles and high-end PCs.
 Powered by a 2022 Neo Quantum Processor, it will also boast a 144Hz refresh rate and immersive Object Tracking Sound technology with Q-symphony and Dolby Atmos.